DataHubz/cse-registry/README.md

 **Compliance has no equivalent.**

 When a scanner reports a finding, it uses its own vocabulary.
 When that finding is imported into a GRC platform, it must be translated.
-When an auditor reviews the evidence, they must map it to framework controls.
+When any party involved in the compliance process reviews the evidence, they must map it to framework controls.
 Each step introduces potential for error, delay, and inconsistency.

 ```
 Tool A: "SSH_OPEN_TO_INTERNET"
 Tool B: "public-ssh-access-detected"
 Tool C: "Finding: SSH port 22 exposed to 0.0.0.0/0"
-Auditor: "Which control does this violate?"
+Organization: "Which control does this violate?"
 ```

 These all describe the same technical condition.
 Without a shared identifier, correlation requires manual effort at every boundary between systems and stakeholders.